Is your business protected from the next ransomware attack?

 How Does Ransomware Work?

 Their mentality is that if the data is valuable enough to be protected by layers of security, then surely it is valuable enough that the business would not want to risk its loss.
 And the business may even pay a hefty bitcoin ransom for its safe return.

 Ransomware is virtual kidnapping.”

 This is the idea behind ransomware – an insidious form of malware which has seen a huge upturn in use over the past several years.
 Whether the data is personal files, business or accounting information, or a set of passwords, data can be incredibly valuable to its owner.

-And anyone can be a target of ransomware, as evident by an ransomware attack over the holidays to an unpatched PulseSecure VPN with Travelex.
+And anyone can be a target of ransomware, as evident by a ransomware attack to an unpatched PulseSecure VPN with Travelex.

 It doesn’t matter if you are a small business, a casual computer user, or a corporation with security in place.
 If there is a weak link in the chain, an attacker can compromise a system and wreak havoc against your business.